sopnode/oai5g-rru/README.md

 root@fit01# helm -n oai5g ls --short --all | xargs -L1 helm -n oai5g delete
 ```

-Another possibility is to run on *fit01*:
+Another possibility is to run on the k8s worker node:

 ```
 root@fit01# ./demo-oai.sh stop
 ```

-Then, to shutdown R2lab worker nodes and remove them from the k8s cluster, run on your laptop the following command:
+Then, to shutdown R2lab worker nodes, RRU(s) and UE(s), run on your laptop the following command:

 ``` bash
 $ ./demo-oai.py --cleanup